JouniJokelainen/DevopsWithDocker/PART3/readme.md

 Container that runs imagefactory.sh script is built using dockerfile below.
 Dockerfile creates an image FROM Ubuntu:18.04 and instals git and Docker to it. _Imagefactory.sh_ script is defined as entrypoint in deckerfile above so it starts right away.
 [dockerfile for building "imagefactory" image](./3.3/dockerfile)

-Container running the script is created using command:
+Container running the script is started by following command:
 `docker run --name *containername* --rm -v /var/run/docker.sock:/var/run/docker.sock -it *imagename*`